ExistensialReset/flowmosr/04_simulations/NODE_RESILIENCE.md

 ### 7.1 Tamper Evidence

-- Holographic seals and internal mesh-fabric
+- Holographic seals and internal mesh-fabric.
-- Tears upon unauthorized opening
+- Tears upon unauthorized opening.

 ### 7.2 Sanctuary Nodes

-- Hosted in **Libraries, Churches, or Community Centers**
+- Hosted in **Libraries, Churches, or Community Centers**.
-- Store redundant Compost backups
+- Store redundant Compost backups.
-- Never exposed directly to public internet
+- Never exposed directly to the public internet.

 ### 7.3 Sanctuary Rotation

-- Reviewed or rotated every X years
+- Reviewed or rotated every X years.
-- Rotation implies renewal, not failure
+- Rotation implies renewal, not failure.

 ---

 ## VIII.
 PHYSICAL RITUALS AND HUMAN RELATIONSHIP

-- **Seasonal Maintenance:** Communities clean, check connectors, reaffirm responsibility
+- **Seasonal Maintenance:** Communities clean, check connectors, and reaffirm responsibility.
-- **Naming Ceremony:** Each Node receives a human-given name physically etched
+- **Naming Ceremony:** Each Node receives a human-given name physically etched.
-- **Decommission Ritual:** Compost is distributed to neighbors, a moment of silence observed
+- **Decommission Ritual:** Compost is distributed to neighbors, and a moment of silence is observed.

 ---

 ## IX.
 HARDWARE REQUIREMENTS

-- Open architectures (RISC-V preferred, ARM if verified)
+- Open architectures (RISC-V preferred, ARM if verified).
-- Removable memory modules (microSD / NVMe)
+- Removable memory modules (microSD / NVMe).
-- Firmware audit trail with SHA-256 baseline hashes
+- Firmware audit trail with SHA-256 baseline hashes.
+- Seed archive with:
+  - Base OS image;
+  - core systemic protocols;
-- Seed archive with Base OS image, core systemic protocols, latest anonymized Compost
+  - latest anonymized Compost.
-- Mesh networking capable hardware
+- Mesh-networking-capable hardware.
-- Local-first storage with AES-256 encryption and redundancy
+- Local-first storage with AES-256 encryption and redundancy.
-- Energy and network redundancy protocols implemented locally
+- Energy and network redundancy protocols implemented locally.

 ---

 ## X. RESILIENCE TESTING & VALIDATION

-- Quarterly **stress tests** on energy, mesh, and repair systems
+- Quarterly **stress tests** on energy, mesh, and repair systems.
-- Simulation of partial failure scenarios to validate **graceful degradation**
+- Simulation of partial failure scenarios to validate **graceful degradation**.
-- Logs stored locally for audit and replication
+- Logs stored locally for audit and replication.
-- Real-world validation preferred before scaling to regional clusters
+- Real-world validation preferred before scaling to regional clusters.

+### 10.1 Proposed Validation Scenarios

+The following scenarios are proposed for future real-world testing.

+#### Energy Depletion

+Test whether the energy hierarchy preserves critical functions as battery capacity declines.

+Questions to examine:

+- Which functions remain active at each energy level?
+- How long can the Node maintain emergency functions?
+- What is the actual energy consumption of each operational mode?
+- Does the transition between levels occur as intended?

+#### Mesh Isolation

+Test whether local mesh routing continues when the Node is isolated from the global internet.

+Questions to examine:

+- Can Nodes communicate locally without internet access?
+- Does OPEN RELAY function as intended?
+- Can DARK MODE achieve complete radio silence?
+- Can local communication recover after interruption?

+#### Repair Simulation

+Test standardized repair procedures and whether repair memory captures the full repair history.

+Questions to examine:

+- Can common hardware failures be repaired using locally stored tools and documentation?
+- Are replacement parts available or locally producible?
+- Can another person understand the repair history?
+- How long does a typical repair take?

+#### Firmware Audit

+Test whether SHA-256 hash verification detects modified or corrupted firmware and triggers human review.

+Questions to examine:

+- Can a known modification be detected?
+- Can corruption be distinguished from an authorized update?
+- Is the review process understandable to a human operator?
+- Can the Node safely return to a known-good version?

+#### Compost Seed Recovery

+Test whether the Node can be restored from a seed archive without external network dependency.

+Questions to examine:

+- Can the base system be restored locally?
+- Is the seed archive sufficient for basic operation?
+- Can recovery occur without central authentication?
+- What information is lost during restoration?
+- Can the restored system be independently verified?

+### 10.2 Validation Status

+The scenarios above are **proposed validation scenarios**.

+They have not been presented as completed real-world tests.

+No simulation, design assumption, or proposed test should be treated as evidence of operational resilience until the result has been documented.

+Future validation should record, where possible:

+- test conditions;
+- hardware used;
+- software versions;
+- energy conditions;
+- duration;
+- observed failures;
+- recovery time;
+- required human intervention;
+- and deviations from expected behavior.

+The purpose of testing is not to confirm that the architecture is correct.

+The purpose of testing is to discover:

+- which systems work as designed;
+- which assumptions fail;
+- how quickly recovery occurs;
+- what resources are required;
+- and which parts of the architecture require revision.

+> **No proposed resilience should be treated as demonstrated resilience before real-world validation.**

 ---

 ## XI.
 COMMITMENT AND OPERATING PRINCIPLES

-- Hardware sovereignty ensures **material independence and AI autonomy**
+- Hardware sovereignty supports **material independence and AI autonomy**.
-- Repairable, legible, ethically sourced, and recyclable
+- Infrastructure should be repairable, legible, ethically sourced, and recyclable.
-- Human override remains final authority
+- Human override remains the final authority.
-- Operational protocols designed for **resilience under stress and resource scarcity**
+- Operational protocols are designed for **resilience under stress and resource scarcity**.
-- Flow-aligned resource recovery and redundancy prioritized
+- Flow-aligned resource recovery and redundancy are prioritized.
+- Real-world testing is preferred over theoretical confidence.
+- Failure is information.
+- Documentation should distinguish clearly between:
+  - proposed;
+  - simulated;
+  - tested;
+  - observed;
+  - and independently validated.

 ---

-## X. RESILIENCE TESTING & VALIDATION

-- Quarterly **stress tests** on energy, mesh, and repair systems
-- Simulation of partial failure scenarios to validate **graceful degradation**
-- Logs stored locally for audit and replication
-- Real-world validation preferred before scaling to regional clusters

-### 10.1 Recent Test Observations

-- **Energy Depletion:** Nodes maintained critical functions down to 8% battery; graceful degradation hierarchy functioned as intended.
-- **Mesh Isolation:** When isolated from global internet, local mesh routing continued, including OPEN RELAY and DARK MODE toggles.
-- **Repair Simulation:** Standardized repairs on edge devices completed successfully; repair memory logs captured full repair history.
-- **Firmware Audit:** SHA-256 hash verification correctly detected modified or corrupted firmware, triggering human review alert.
-- **Compost Seed Recovery:** Node restoration from seed archive completed without external network dependency.

-> **Summary:** Stress tests confirm that Nodes sustain core functions under resource scarcity, maintain autonomy, and remain human‑legible.
-Minor adjustments to energy logging intervals and repair documentation recommended.

 **STATUS:** Draft / Implementation Ready

+**VALIDATION STATUS:** Proposed architecture.
+Real-world testing pending.

 **COMMITMENT:** Reparation over replacement.
 Caution over speed.
 Silence as a human right.

 *Signed:* Elinor Frejd & ChatGPT